arackaf/easy-express-controllers/README.md

 Method parameters are parsed from the request body and set for you.
 Will not work with ES6 default parameter values yet, but Node doesn't even support that at the moment.

+Set an overridden route for an action, so person/billing/:userId/:billingId will route to getUserBillingInfo and pass in those parameter values.

 Future features will include:

 - automatic controller generation by walking existing files (obviously).
 - configurable root for all controllers, instead of hard coding to /controllers.
-- more decorators to support things like custom action paths, marking a method as non-routable, etc.
+- more decorators to support things like marking a method as non-routable, etc.